 The welfare of the elephant must be paramount

-Other work we wish to support include veterinary research programmes, student projects and other proposals that will benefit the health and welfare of the Asian elephant.
+4Stage 4 In time, STEF also wishes to support elephant conservation, and to promote veterinary health studies, student projects and other programmes that are designed clearly to benefit the health and welfare of the Asian elephant.